 About the Modern Band Colloquium

 Established in 2016, the Modern Band Colloquium is an independent academic conference that convenes researchers, scholars, and practitioners interested in expanding the vision and practice of modern band and contemporary, popular music education in K-12 schools across the country.
 Focus is placed on research related to new music programming that honors the needs of students from diverse populations as well as research into culturally responsive teaching in the field of K-12 music education.
-This year’s conference will be held at Colorado State University in Fort Collins, CO, this coming summer (July 16 – July 19, 2020).
+This year’s Modern Band Colloquium will be held as a three-day online conference on from July 15-17, 2020.

 The program committee invites proposals for peer review.
-Individual presentations, panels, or innovative practice workshops on any aspect of curricular innovation related to modern band and culturally responsive teaching will all be considered.
+Individual presentations, panels, or innovative practice workshops on any aspect of curricular innovation related to modern band, culturally responsive teaching, and online music teaching and learning will all be considered.
 Research and theoretical papers will be allotted 20 minutes for presentation followed by 10 minutes of discussion.
-Panel sessions will be 40 minutes followed by 10-20 minutes for discussion.
-Interactive presentations will be given 60 minutes are intended to be active music-making experiences.
-We also welcome submissions for non-traditional presentation formats, poster sessions, musical performances, and so forth.
+Panel sessions will be 40 minutes followed by 20 minutes for discussion.
 The program committee is firmly committed to promoting the scholarship of diverse voices.

 Example topics sought, but not limited to, include:

 - Research on and Critique of Modern Band

 - Cultural, Sociological, and Ecological Practices and Perspectives

 - Practices and Critiques of Popular Music in Music Education

 - Theoretical and Critical Perspectives on Traditional, Current, and Future Music Education Practices